 John Tiedemann is an illustrator and cartoonist currently working for News Limited.
 He has previously worked for Fairfax and the Canberra Times and is featured regularly in the Bulletin and Money Magazine.
 In 2000, John won a Stanley award for general illustrator.

-Paul Zanetti is a freelance cartoonist whose work is syndicated nationally.
+Paul Zanetti is a Queensland-based freelance cartoonist whose work is syndicated both nationally and internationally.